sagemath/trac_to_gh/Issue 1378.md

 # Issue 1378: add ssh-client (i.e., ssh-keygen) as a required package in various places in the docs.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1378

 Original creator: was